sfaridan/Testing_for_Underpowered_Literatures_Transparency/README.md

 4. Change the filepath called "root" in the scripts "code/scripts/Application_MM.R" and "code/scripts/Application_ML.R" to the appropriate path for your machine.

 5. Run the script "Main.R"

+6. Run the Script "Figures_For_Slides.R" (seperate to avoid interfernece with ggplot)